 The translate function can also swap the “to” and “from” as shown in the screenshot below.

 Let’s check your mind!
 You must be wondering that short sentences could be googled also, then what is excel translate’s actual use?

 Well, here is the answer.

 Suppose we have got a long sentence – “Hi Amme, My name is Animisha.
 I am here to help you with your works.”
 Well if you try googling such long sentences the Google might arrive at the various suggestions.
-However, for immediate understanding, we require instant software which automatically converts the foreign language into English or local language.
+However, for immediate understanding, we require instant software that automatically converts the foreign language into English or the local language.

 Add Excel Translate Function in Quick Access ToolBar